 Thats no small job.
 You’re going to need a bunch of evenings or a whole Saturday (or both) to get through the exercise.
 But its going to be worth it.
 Especially for the very next step:

-If you have concerns about project costs, now is the time to make adjustments to make the project realistic, or chuck it out the window and start over – without having spent any real money.
+If you have concerns about project costs, now is the time to make adjustments to make the project realistic, or chuck it out the window without having spent any real money.

-Speaking of costs, its worth noting you may not end up doing a cheaper bike when going DIY.
-You could go cheap, or you could also go with top components that will end up being better, stronger and more reliable than any manufactured product.
+Speaking of costs, its worth noting a DIY bike is not necessarily cheaper.
+You could go cheap, or you could also go with top components that are better, stronger and more reliable than any manufactured bike that has to make a profit.
 The Apostate is such a project.

 What About Cost Of Tools?

 Whether you include tools on your Build Sheet is up to you.
-Just make sure that, as part of your project cost assessment, you go into it with your eyes open with regard to the tools needed to build a bike.
+Just make sure that, as part of your project cost assessment, you go into it with eyes open regarding the tools needed to build a bike.

 While You’re At It

-You have to have a place to work on this project.
-If you don’t know exactly how thats going to go down, now is the time to start figuring it out.
-Most likely final assembly is going to take more than a single day (for me it was a core 3-day build with numerous short afternoons and evenings going thru the Tinkering and Perfecting phases).
+You need a place to work on a bike.
+If you don’t know exactly how thats going to happen, now is the time to start figuring it out.
+Most likely final assembly will take more than a single day (for me it was a solid 3-days, with numerous short afternoons and evenings working thru the Tinkering and Perfecting phases).

-Start thinking now about where you are going to actually do the work here.
 If at all possible, make your workshop a place where you can leave everything overnight.
-For instance if you can, leave your car out in the driveway overnight for the weekend and do the work in your home garage.
+For instance if you can, leave your car in the driveway overnight for the weekend, so you can work in your garage.

 If you created the build sheet, have a list of parts to buy and you can make the numbers work, its time to move to the next step… hunting for your frame, followed by the motor.
 Why just those pieces, in that order?
 We’ll see in